sanmai/pipeline/README.md

     /** @var $iterator \Iterator */
     ```

+- Iterating over a pipeline all over again results in undefined behavior.
+Best to avoid doing this.

 # Classes and interfaces: overview

 - `\Pipeline\Standard` is the main user-facing class for the pipeline with sane defaults for most methods.